CO intermolecular forces are dipole-dipole intraction. it has permanent dipole.

 Read More:- CH3Cl intermolecular forces?

-but “how you can say that CO is polar molecules“?
+how you can say that CO is polar molecules?

-CO is a polar molecules because carbon have a partial positive charge and oxygen have negative charge. as shown in figure.
+CO is a polar molecules because oxygen is highly electronegativity atoms compare with carbon. due to this, carbon have a partial positive charge and oxygen have negative charge. as shown in figure.

 Intraction of one molecules to another molecules each molecules possess dipole moment.
 So, the intraction between one molecules to another molecules is called dipole-dipole intraction. intraction between two saparate molecules, this is called dipole-dipole forces.
 CO have a permanent dipole. this type of intraction is possible only on polar molecules.
 So, CO is called polar molecules.

 hydrogen bonding:- hydrogen bonding is a special type of intermolecular forces. it is also intracted between molecules.
 Mainly, hydrogen bonding occur on polar molecules.

 HCl is the best example of hydrogen bonding intermolecular forces.